darbyjohnston/toucan/README.md

 Audio tracks are rendered with the video and written into the movie.
 The audio in the media of video clips is mixed in as well.
 * `-acodec pcm_s16le`: Set the audio codec.
-Possible values: aac, flac, pcm_f32le, pcm_s16le, pcm_s24le
+Possible values: alac, flac, pcm_f32le, pcm_s16le, pcm_s24le
 * `-arate 48000`: Set the audio sample rate.
 * `-achannels 2`: Set the audio channel count.